 The National Rural Water Association is a non-profit organization dedicated to training, supporting, and promoting the water and wastewater professionals that serve small and rural communities across the country.

-NRWA provides training and technical assistance through 49 affiliated State Rural Water Associations that currently have over 31,000 utility system members across all 50 states and Puerto Rico.
+NRWA provides training and technical assistance nationwide through affiliated State Rural Water Associations that currently have over 31,000 utility system members across all 50 states and Puerto Rico.
 Rural Water training and technical assistance covers every aspect of operating, managing and financing water and wastewater utilities.
 Watch the videos below to learn more!

 NRWA provides training and technical assistance to all eligible water and wastewater systems, regardless of membership.
 Membership supports State Associations magazines, legislative representation and internal costs.